rutura/learnqt/_posts/2025-01-16-cpp-development-made-easy.md

 ![One of the Positive Reviews](/assets/img/blog/cpp20-m-tool-update/review1.png)

 They definitely radiated the same enerty I had making the course.
-Enjoying manually setting up the compilers, having the power to seemlesly switch between MSVC, GCC and Clang almost makes you feel like a god.
-I am not lying
+Enjoying manually setting up the compilers, having the power to seemlesly switch between MSVC, GCC and Clang almost makes you feel like a small god.
+I am not lying!

 If you've ever tried to get started with C++ development, you know the drill: spend hours setting up compilers, configuring build systems, wrestling with `tasks.json` files, and debugging path issues before you even write your first `Hello World` program.
 It's like having to assemble your car before you can learn to drive.